DOKU MCP Server

 This flow is almost identical, but uses bank transfer via virtual account:

-Customer: “I want to pay the invoice for order #123 (IDR 2,500,000).”
+Customer: “I want to pay the invoice for order #123 (IDR 2,500,000)”.

-Agent: extracts amount, order id.
+Agent extracts amount, order id.

-Agent → MCP: calls
+Agent → MCP calls

 CreateVirtualAccountPayment

-with amount, bank (or let system choose), expiry.MCP → Agent: returns a VA number (e.g. 1234567890), account name, bank name, expiry, instructions.
+with amount, bank (or let system choose), expiry.MCP → Agent returns a VA number (e.g. 1234567890), account name, bank name, expiry, instructions.

-Agent → Customer: “Please transfer to virtual account: 1234567890 (Bank ABC) before 2025-10-05 23:59.
-Reply ‘done’ when transferred.”
+Agent → Customer: “Please make a transfer to the following virtual account: 1234567890 (Bank ABC) before 2025-10-05 23:59".

 Customer performs bank transfer via mobile banking / teller / ATM.

-Agent polls / webhook: calls
+Agent polls / webhook calls

 GetPaymentStatus